-If you have received treatment within the NHS, the local Commissioning Support Unit (CSU) may require access to your personal information to determine which Clinical Commissioning Group is responsible for payment for the treatment or procedures you have received.
+If you have received treatment within the NHS, the local Commissioning Support Unit (CSU) may require access to your personal information to determine which Integrated Care Board (ICB) is responsible for payment for the treatment or procedures you have received.
 Information such as your name, address, date of treatment and associated treatment code may be passed onto the CSU to enable them to process the bill.
 These details are held in a secure environment and kept confidential.
-This information is only used to validate invoices in accordance with the current Section 251 Agreement, and will not be shared for any further commissioning purposes.
+This information is only used to validate invoices in accordance with the current Section 251 Agreement and will not be shared for any further commissioning purposes.

 Your Right of Access to Your Records